Marine Raider Regiment: MCSOCOM Detachment One

 Today's Marine Raiders first saw the light through a pilot program called the Marine Corps Special Operations Command Detachment One, also known as Det 1.
 In order to first assess the value of Marine special operations forces permanently detached to the United States Special Operations Command, a small unit of 86 men commanded by Col. Robert J. Coates, former commanding officer of 1st Force Reconnaissance Company, was activated on 19 June 2003 and had its headquarters at Camp Del Mar Boat Basin.
 In 2006 it was disbanded and succeeded by the permanent Marine Corps Special Operations Command (MARSOC).
-Det 1 deployed to Iraq with Navy SEALs from Naval Special Warfare Group 1 in 2004, Marines from the detachment took part in the Second Battle of Fallujah.
+Det 1 deployed to Iraq with Navy SEALs from Naval Special Warfare Group 1 in 2004, and Marines from the detachment took part in the Second Battle of Fallujah.

 Marine Special Operations Regiment

 In February 2006, the Marine Corps Special Operations Command (MARSOC) was created at Camp Lejeune in North Carolina.
 The 1st and 2nd Marine Special Operations Battalions were created along with the Marine Special Operations Advisor Group (MSOAG).
 The majority of the combat personnel assigned to the two battalions were drawn from the Marine Corps Force Reconnaissance community.
-In April 2009, the MSOAG was redesignated the Marine Special Operations Regiment which then built in a new level of command by making 1st and 2nd MSOB subordinate, and redesignated MSOAG's operational Marines the 3rd Marine Special Operations Battalion.
+In April 2009, the MSOAG was redesignated the Marine Special Operations Regiment which then built in a new level of command by making 1st and 2nd MSOB subordinate, and redesignated MSOAG's operational marines the 3rd Marine Special Operations Battalion.

 The first deployment for Marine Raiders was in Afghanistan in 2007.
 This initial deployment was marked with controversy when elements from Fox Company, 2nd MSOB were involved in a shooting incident.
 The incident, that resulted in as many as 19 civilians killed, involved a complex ambush by insurgents that included a suicide VBIED and small arms fire.
 It was alleged that the MARSOC operators killed the civilians while attempting to suppress the enemy firing points.
-The Marines were relieved from their operational charter in the country and their commander removed from duty by an Army General from USSOCOM after claims were made that the Marines reacted inappropriately and caused excessive civilian casualties.
-The Marines were later found by a military tribunal to be cleared of wrongdoing.
+The marines were relieved from their operational charter in the country and their commander removed from duty by an Army General from USSOCOM after claims were made that the marines reacted inappropriately and caused excessive civilian casualties.
+The marines were later found by a military tribunal to be cleared of wrongdoing.
 Shortly after a deal was struck to send 2nd MSOB to Helmand province in lieu of the eastern provinces; in late 2007, Golf Company 2nd MSOB was sent to Helmand Province in Support of NATO operations.